 - BMI Healthcare

-I am not sure which provider is the best but I had a health screening done through Bluecrest recently and I will be writing about my experience in a separate post.
+I am not sure which provider is the best but I had a health screening done through Bluecrest recently and I wrote about my experience in this post.

 Have you ever had a private health check done or would you consider one?